Sidgi/sql-nba-lab/README.md

 ### Part 0: Let's look at our files

-- We have a csv file that has NBA data.
+- We have a csv file, `nba_season_2011-2012` that has NBA data.
 This data lists the name, age, team, games and points of different NBA players

 - We have a file named `schema.sql`.
-This file is where we will define the structure of our `players` table that will be populated with the data from the csv file
+This is where we have defined the structure of our `players` table that will be populated with the data from the csv file

 - We also have a `package.json`.
 This file has a script called `db:setup`.
 This script will create a database named `nba_db` and will populate the `players` table based on our `schema.sql`.
 We also have a `db:seed` script that will populate our table with the NBA player csv data